Forthcoming

 Abstract

-This article discusses African historiography with emphasis on Nigerian.
-It posits that the themes in African historiography have continued to evolve with historians of different eras paying attention to a variety of issues across a broad spectrum.
-It recounts that at a point, the need to recall the glory of Africa’s past, to debunk the series of Eurocentric bias and prejudice by early European writers of African history was a central theme in historical research on the continent.
-Citing how historical research was used to address pressing issues of nationalism and to combat the malevolent Afro-pessimist Euro-centric bias of the past, the paper suggests that contemporary historians can use historical writing to understand, analyze and make recommendations for policy makers in Africa in the areas of governance, trade, bilateral relations and more.
-By looking at contemporary issues, it has become clear that today’s historians can do more to contribute to finding solutions to some of the current challenges in different African communities.
+This article discusses African historiography with an emphasis on Nigeria.
+It posits that the themes in African historiography have continued to evolve, with historians of different eras paying attention to a broad spectrum of issues.
+The need at one point was to recall the glory of Africa’s past, and to debunk Eurocentric bias and prejudice by early European writers of African history was a central theme in historical research on the continent.
+Thus, it was employed to address pressing issues of nationalism and to combat Afro-pessimism.
+The article suggests that contemporary historians can use historical writing to understand, analyse, and make recommendations for policymakers in Africa in such areas as governance, trade, and bilateral relations.
+Looking at contemporary issues, it has become clear that today’s historians can do more to contribute to finding solutions to some of the current challenges in different African communities.

 Section